DigitalDoorSignage/DigitalDoorSignage/README.md

 * [Use Case Diagram](documents/DigitalDoorSignageUCD.png)

 # Project setup
+You only have to do the project setup after cloning the project.

 ## Configure wildfly
 1. Download the [mysql jdbc driver](https://dev.mysql.com/downloads/connector/j/) (Choose the platform independent version)